rtodd3000/rtodd3000.github.io/essays/ai-in-software-development.md

 AI has been a heavily debated tool in the world of Software Engineering and even education.
 Ever since the emergence of ChatGPT, its use in the educational world has been very controversial in regards to, essentially, giving students a "free pass" on homeworks, exams, and more.
 Critical thinking skills have diminished compared to before its existence because many students choose to heavily rely on AI to do their work for them.
 This became apparent to me in my <i>ICS 311 Algorithms</i> class because the homework scores compared to exam scores were completely off compared to the times before AI was popularized.
 Leading into Software Engineering, this tool has also been heavily utilized to solve difficult problems and even write whole code blocks for students.

-# Personal Experience with AI
+# II.
+Personal Experience with AI

 <strong>1.
 Experience WODs e.g. E18:</strong> For these WODs, I always tried to follow the instructions and attempted to finish the WOD myself before turning to AI.
 I would only turn to AI after I could not complete the first attempt in <i>Rx</i> timing.
 Firstly, I would review the screencast that detailed a completion of the WOD by an ICS 314 professor where I would then try to apply the new steps to my second attempt.
 If during the second attempt I could not complete the WOD on my own, I would turn to AI for some help.
 One instance of this for me was in the <strong><i>Digits</i></strong> assignment, where I had major issues with my database duplicating items.
 I remember specifically asking ChatGPT how this problem could be occurring in my database and was eventually able to fix it.
 Unfortunately, this came after the due date, since ChatGPT was not being very helpful when I was asking while I was originally doing the assignment.
 This goes to show that AI cannot solve all of your problems magically, and a basic understanding of what you are doing is crucial before asking AI for assistance.